 Contact us

-The Family Law team at Etheringtons Solicitors are skilled at handling all matters relating to inheritances and are able to assist with complex cases in the event of a relationship breakdown.
-If you need assistance with any area of Family Law, do not hesitate to contact us on 9963 9800 or via our contact form here.
+The Family Law team at Etheringtons Solicitors are highly experienced at handling all matters relating to inheritances and are able to assist with complex cases in the event of a relationship breakdown.
+If you need to speak with an experienced family lawyer, please do not hesitate to contact Etheringtons Solicitors in North Sydney on 9963 9800 or via our contact form here.